boltops-tools/sonic/docs/_docs/install-bastion.md

 $
 ```

-Notice that the ssh command produced has the bastion jump host daisy chained in the command for you.

-You can also specify the bastion host as a CLI option with `--bastion`, though it is recommended that you configure it in a `settings.yml` file so you don't have to type it repeatedly.
+You can also specify the bastion host as a CLI option with `--bastion`, though it is recommended that you configure it in a `settings.yml` file so you do not have to repeatedly type it.

 <a id="prev" class="btn btn-basic" href="{% link _docs/install.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorial.md %}">Next Step</a>